 Since 2001 the routine use of a small mesh size bag attached to the cod-end to collect a portion of the small size shrimp escaping through the meshes was a common alternative.
-Total catch and length frequencies obtained with the small mesh size bag in 2014 survey were residuals and the lowest values in the series.
-They are presented in Table 6.
-The estimated biomass was 0.36 t. and the length distribution showed two modes at 10.5 and 16 mm.
-CL, corresponding to age-classes 1-2 (Table 7 and Fig. 7).
+Total catch and length frequencies obtained with the small mesh size bag in 2015 survey are presented in Table 6.
+The estimated biomass was 4 t. and the length distribution showed two modes at 9.5, 14.5 and 17.5 mm.
+CL, corresponding to age-classes 1-3 (Table 7 and Fig. 7).